List of Responding Schools

 The Pro Bono Coordinator position is a half-time position.
 Mr. Mitchell is a full-time employee who spends the other 50% time as a staff attorney with the Homeless Clinic.

-Marquette's Office of Public Service has a fulltime assistant dean and assistant director, both of whom are licensed attorneys.
-Marquette also has a part-time program assistant for the Marquette Volunteer Legal Clinics and a part-time public interest fellow overseeing the Estate Planning Clinic and Adult Guardianship Forms Clinic.
+Marquette Law School's Office of Public Service has a fulltime assistant dean and director, both of whom are licensed attorneys.
+The Office of Public Service also has a part-time program assistant for the Marquette Volunteer Legal Clinics and a part-time public interest fellow overseeing the Estate Planning Clinic and Adult Guardianship Forms Clinic.

 The Public Service Certificate Program is administered by the Assistant Dean for Student Services.

 Five full-time employees of the Public Interest Law Center and student interns.

 The program is headed by the Pro Bono Coordinator, a full-time lawyer administrator.